pure-data/externals-howto/HOWTO.rst

     void error(char *fmt, ...);

-Writes a C-string as an error-message to the standard error (shell).
+Writes a C-string as an error-message to the Pd-console.

 The object that has output the error-message is marked and can be identified via the Pd-menu *Find->Find last error*.